stjudecloud/docs/docs/guides/portals/genome-paint.md

 To navigate tracks,

 * Pan left or right by clicking on the middle part of the track and dragging
-* Zoom in by draging on the genomic coordinate ruler on top or zoom in 1 fold by clicking on the **IN** button
+* Zoom in by dragging the genomic coordinate ruler on top or zoom in 1 fold by clicking on the **IN** button
 * Zoom out by *x* fold by clicking on an **OUT** button.

 ![](../../images/guides/portals/genome-paint/navigation.gif)